HomeDev GuideAPI Reference

 Identity

 Unless specified, the service automatically assigns an ID to an indexed document.
 To select an ID explicitly, modify the command or annotate a property on the indexed class with the ID attribute.
-In both cases, the ID's value must be compatible with the DocumentID type.
+In either case, the ID's value must be compatible with the DocumentID type.

 //Specifying the id by modifying the command